Enalean/tuleap-documentation-en/languages/en/user-guide/program-management.rst

 Agile Release Train (ART)
 #########################

-Inside an Agile Release Train workspace, the Agile Product Delivery team gather and consolidate the Backlog of the product.
+Inside an Agile Release Train workspace, the Agile Product Delivery team gathers and consolidates the Backlog of the product.

 The Backlog is made of *Features* and *Program Enablers*.
 It corresponds to two different `Tuleap Trackers <trackers>`_ but they behave the same way so in the following section we will only speak about *Features*.